Where to stay in Glencoe for first-time visitors

 Do I need a rental car?

 The best way to experience Glencoe is by car - this gives you the ultimate freedom to explore more rural and hidden areas.
-Personally, I recommend Rentalcars.com and Discover Cars for the best car hire prices and flexible booking terms.
+Personally, I recommend Discover Cars for the best car hire prices and flexible booking terms.

 How many days in Glencoe?